ZuriQ/quantum-hackaton-2025/README.md

 UPDATE: Pavel will hang around Fusion (where we had dinner on Friday) if you wish to find him.

+UPDATE: We recommend forking the repository and submitting your work via a pull request.

 ---

 ## What is a Penning Trap?